amydohlin/project-4-group-2/README.md

 Neural Network Model #1
 - For the first iteration of the neural network model, we set the number of input features to be equal to the shape of the scaled X_train dataset.
 - After defining a keras.Sequential() model, we added a first hidden layer with 8 nodes and a second hidden layer with 5 nodes.
 For the output layer we set the activation to 'sigmoid.'
 Hidden Layers 1 and 2 were activated with "relu".
-- After fittin, compiling, and training the model (100 epochs), we noted an accuracy score of 32.6%.
+- After fitting, compiling, and training the model (100 epochs), we noted an accuracy score of 32.6%.

 Neural Network Model #2
 - For the second iteration of the neural network model, we doubled the nodes in the hidden layers to 16 and 10, respectively.
 All other layer characteristics remained the same as before.